bsdci/handbook/library-essentials/jail.md

 /iocage/jails/<JAIL_NAME>/config.json
 ```

-In terms of FreeBSD a jail is defined in the kernel as prison structure that exists until the last inmate is dead.
+In terms of FreeBSD a jail is defined in the kernel as "prison structure that exists until the last inmate is dead."
-Usually this refers to the last process assigned to a jail, but iocage starts jails a jail with the `persist` option, so that we manually tear down a running jail.
+Usually this refers to the last process assigned to a jail, but iocage starts jails with the `persist` option, so that we manually tear down a running jail.
 Each running jail on FreeBSD has a JID assigned that signals the running state.

 #### Jail State